Stazer/autonomouscabs/README.md

 ## Protocol
 ### General
-- Binary protocol consisting of packet id and payload
+- Binary protocol consisting of packet size, packet id and payload
+- Packet size is a 32-Bit unsigned integer, defining the size of the next receiving packet
 - The packet id (32-Bit) defines what type of packet is handled and what kind of payload is expected
 - Example: For the location data packet with id 3 the payload for transmitting the 2D location data could look like this:
 ```